e-fx/e-fx.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 author: e-fx
 paginate: true
 ---
-XM can be safely recommended to those who are interested in professional trading with high order processing speed and you can start trading within 3 minutes in the fastest case.
-All the certificates can be sent online and you won't be bothered by postal mail or FAX.
+XM can be safely recommended to those who are interested in professional trading with high order processing speed and you can start trading within 30 minutes in the fastest case.

+> All the certificates can be sent online and you won't be bothered by postal mail or FAX.

+Please make sure that you are filling in the correct personal information.
-After you register your personal information, you will receive the account information of Members Area.
-Then you are asked to upload your certificates such as personal identification or certificate of residence from your exclusive bar area.
-We will confirm the information you provided and the record on your certificates, then your real account will be validated within 30 minute till a day.
-The validation will enable you to enjoy all the services form XM.
+After registering your personal information, you will receive the account information of Members Area.
+Then you are asked to upload **your certificates such as personal identification or certificate of residence** from your exclusive bar area.
+Once your real account validated, you will be enable to enjoy all the services form XM.

-> Curabitur blandit tempus porttitor.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Nullam id dolor id nibh ultricies vehicula ut id elit.

-Etiam porta **sem malesuada magna** mollis euismod.
-Cras mattis consectetur purus sit amet fermentum.
-Aenean lacinia bibendum nulla sed consectetur.

-## Inline HTML elements
+## The account opening is totally free

+1. Go to XM Official Website

+It may take only 2 minutes to complete the online registration with XM.

+2. Fill in the required fields

+In the first section, you need to fill in the following details:

+- First Name and Last Name
+- Country of Residence
+- Preferred Language
+- Phone Number
+- Email Address

+xm real account registration

 HTML defines a long list of available inline tags, a complete list of which can be found on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).